edmodlabs/techsummer-site-master/src/docs/1.0.0/unit2/360_camera_guidelines.md

 ### Be the tripod.

 When holding the camera, crouch down slightly.
 The shutter button and one of the camera lenses should be facing you directly.
-Keep the camera as upright as possible, don't tilt or roll it sideways.
+Keep the camera as upright as possible; don't tilt or roll the camera sideways.

 ### Beware the circle.